Before you begin integrating HitPay payments into your Shopify store, you need to set up your HitPay account and ensure some prerequisites are met:

 Refunds will only be successful if they meet the criteria of the payment method used.
 Click Here for more details.
 If the refund fails, please try to refund directly from the Hitpay dashboard under “Transactions > Select > Refund” to know the exact error.

-If you initiate a refund from the Hitpay dashboard, your Shopify order will not be refunded.
+If you initiate a refund from the Hitpay dashboard, your Shopify order will not be marked as refunded.
 You need to manually update your order in Shopify.